Open to roles across product, design & research Get in touch →

 Entity relationship graph

-A node graph surfaces first-degree connections grouped by identifier type.
-Node size scales with volume.
+A node graph surfaces first-degree connections grouped by identifier type, node size scaled to volume.
 Selecting a node filters the linked entities table and updates the event volume chart live.

-This wasn't the first attempt — an earlier relationship graph existed when I started, and it had been scrapped for good reason: nodes drifted around the canvas when selected, the iconography and color noise buried any pattern, and instead of lifting work off analysts it created more.
-The rebuild was a series of deliberate corrections — scope the links to first degree, strip the palette down to cut the noise, lock the nodes static, and scale each by its number of associated events so volume reads at a glance.
-The graph then hands off to the parts of the page that do the real analytical work: event aggregates, timeline details, and click-throughs into event search for deeper digging.
+This wasn't the first attempt.
+An earlier graph had been scrapped for good reason: nodes drifted when selected, and color noise buried any pattern.
+The rebuild was a series of corrections: scope links to first degree, strip the palette, lock the nodes static, and scale each by its event count so volume reads at a glance.
+From there it hands off to the real analytical work: aggregates, timelines, and click-throughs into event search.

 Investigations rarely stop at one profile.
 The graph makes thread-pulling visual, not manual.